 Niche Post Conversion Strategies

 The smartest blogging resource I bought was Jennifer Ledbetter’s ebook Niche Post Conversion Strategies for Amazon Affiliates.
 Absolutely amazing.
 It made a HUGE difference for me and paid for itself within two weeks.
 I currently earn $3,500 per month as an Amazon affiliate and this book is one of the key reasons.
 It is a must read in my opinion.

 Jennifer’s sales page convinced me to purchase the ebook as it had real results for just one post.
 That post reminded me of a similar post I had written where I was making $100 per month.
 Then, a month or so later, that became $300.
 And only a month after that, $400.
 I’ve since replicated this strategy on several other posts.

 The results speak for themselves and it’s very reasonably priced so you really have nothing to lose.

 Tracie Fobes: One of the best resources for bloggers you can benefit from is a paid mastermind group/private coaching.
-While discussions in Facebook groups are helpful it can be more beneficial to connect with others at the same place you are at.
+While discussions in Facebook groups are helpful, it can be more beneficial to connect with others at the same place you are at.
 You give and you get.
-The moderator helps everyone stay focused and provides her expert help as well.
+The moderator helps everyone stay focused and provides their expert help as well.

-It’s important to grow and nurture an email list if you hope to build and brand and retain your readership.
+It’s important to grow and nurture an email list if you hope to build, brand, and retain your readership.
 These email marketing courses can help you build a successful email list.

 Jennifer Maker Marx’s List Love Course